Wolverine971/9takes/src/blog/community/software-and-hardware-of-the-mind.md

 ---
 title: 'The Hardware and Software of the Mind'
-description: 'The Overlooked Gem: Personality in the Modern Psychological Discourse'
+description: 'Where the study of Personality went wrong in the modern Psychological discourse'
 author: 'DJ Wayne'
 date: '2023-12-10'
 loc: 'https://9takes.com/blog/community/software-and-hardware-of-the-mind'
-lastmod: '2024-04-12'
+lastmod: '2024-04-13'
 changefreq: 'monthly'
 priority: '0.6'
 published: true